 How do I get rid of carpet beetles?

-There are plenty of ways to get these pesky little things out of your property’s nooks and crannies.
-Of course, it’s best to get them out as soon as possible.
+There are plenty of ways to get rid of carpet beetles.
+It’s best to get these pesky little things out of your property’s nooks and crannies as soon as possible!
 If you have a carpet beetle infestation, here are some things you can try to get rid of them:

 - Vacuum.
 From carpeted rooms to dog beds, be sure to vacuum all fabrics.
 Once you vacuum fabrics, spray with insecticide.